 There are umpteen ways to promote your white paper.
 The below infographic provides a summary of the main ways you can do this.

 You did it!
 Or you read it, at least.
-We’ve guided you through every element of the white paper process; from establishing whether it’s the format for you, to producing that humdinger of a title, all the way to sending your findings out into the world.
+This guide to writing a white paper has walked you through every element of the white paper process; from establishing whether it’s the format for you, to producing that humdinger of a title, all the way to sending your findings out into the world.